ashfire908/tools/README.md

 Ashfire's Tools
 ===============

-This is a collection of Ashfire908's (Andrew Hampe) tools and scripts that he has made or found over time.
+This is a collection of old tools and scripts I made while learning programming.
+They are all probably pretty horrible now, but are collected here ~~to shame me~~ for posterity.
 Below is a list of the scripts currently contained in this collection.

 Scripts and Tools
 -----------------